12 Short Moral Stories In English For Kids

 Moral: This story shows us that wisdom is a mightier weapon than others.
 One should always keep his head cool and think to overcome the situation.

 We should always help the old and helpless persons.
-But sometimes cunning people take advantage of their weakness and cheat them.
+But sometimes cunning people take advantage of their weaknesses and cheat them.
 The next story is about an old lady and a deceiving physician.

 4. TIT FOR TAT